Where do psychopaths hunt,

-Psychopaths can get their freaks on anywhere.
-After all, anywhere they go, there they are.
+Psychopaths can prey on people anywhere.
+After all, wherever they go, there they are.

 You can be targeted by a psychopath even in places and situations that aren’t considered high risk.
 As long as any of the four elements are present, the possibility of victimization exists.